MickaelBZH/redpanda-connect-iceberg/README.md

-# Redpanda Connect Iceberg Output Plugin
+# Redpanda Connect Plugin for Apache Iceberg

 This plugin provides a Redpanda Connect output that writes data to Apache Iceberg tables.